 Very useful for models and overall business writing standards.

-The definitive style guide to use if you publish anything on the web.
+The definitive style guide for business documents and to use if you publish anything on the web.
 It is regularly updated.
-The 2019 version is now available and has an updated section on gender considerations.

 An invaluable desk reference for grammar and usage.
 It has recently been expanded and covers both American and British usage.
 It’s especially useful for the evolution of new words and their usage.

 Traditionally, the Gregg Reference Manual has been the style guide of choice for business writers.
-It’s easy to navigate and depth of coverage is unmatched.
+It’s easy to navigate, and the depth of coverage is unmatched.
 The Associated Press Stylebook is now often a business’s standard guide, but Gregg has information not found in other guides.